mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - The algorithm :ref:`CreateWorkspace <algm-CreateWorkspace>` can now optionally receive the Dx errors.
 - The algorithm :ref:`SortXAxis <algm-SortXAxis>` has a new input option that allows ascending (default) and descending sorting.
 Furthermore, Dx values will be considered if present.
 The documentation needed to be corrected.

+New
+###
+- Algorithm :ref:`FitPeaks <algm-FitPeaks>` is implemented as a generalized multiple-spectra multiple-peak fitting algorithm.

 :ref:`Release 3.13.0 <v3.13.0>`